UMM-CSci-4453-S19/lab-7-decaf/README.md

 For this solution we are going to take advantage of **[prepared statements ](http://www.w3resource.com/node.js/nodejs-mysql.php#prepared-statements)** to make our code even more compact.

 Here is my solution involving Promises and prepared statements.
-My Promise-Fu is still quite weak, so there are, undoubtedly, ways to do this even more cleanly:
+My Promise-Fu is still quite weak, so there are, undoubtedly, ways to do this even more cleanly.
+Youl should all type this program in yourselves:

 ```{js}
 Promise=require('bluebird')